ASSERT-KTH/nano-agent/README.md

 ## Use with HuggingFace TRL

-Because `Nano` can communicate with any OpenAI compatible endpoint and produces token-level message logs, it works "cleanly" as a data generator inside **TRL's `GPROTrainer`**.
+Because `Nano` can communicate with any tool-enabled OpenAI compatible endpoint and produces token-level message logs, it works "cleanly" as a data generator inside **TRL's `GPROTrainer`**.

 > **Note:** "cleanly" refers to modifications made in our [TRL fork](https://github.com/ASSERT-KTH/trl) to enable direct agent integration.
 These changes support the [CodeRepairRL](https://github.com/ASSERT-KTH/CodeRepairRL) project but may not be merged into the main HuggingFace repository.